AlAndalusii/MeridianMetrics/components/logo/README.md

 - Don't use sizes smaller than minimum specifications
 - Don't modify the geometric proportions

-This logo suite establishes MeridianMetrics as a premium, trustworthy brand worthy of Fortune 500 confidence.
+This logo suite establishes Millstone Compliance as a premium, trustworthy brand worthy of Fortune 500 confidence.